Bhai Nand Lal: Service of the Mughals

+Service of the Sikhs

+As per the Guru Kian Sakhian, Nand Lal joined the poet-court of Guru Gobind Singh earlier in 1682.
+When he arrived, he offered two works to the guru, the Bandaginama (later renamed Zindaginama by the guru), authored by him, and the Hanuman Natak, authored by Hirdai Ram Bhalla.
+The guru administered the charan-pahul ceremony for Nand Lal to initiate him as a Sikh.

-Nand Lal’s wife, coming from a Sikh family in Multan, regularly recited Gurbani and was familiar with the Gurmukhi script.
+Another tradition goes as follows: Nand Lal’s wife, coming from a Sikh family in Multan, regularly recited Gurbani and was familiar with the Gurmukhi script.
 Influenced by her devotion, Nand Lal himself began singing the hymns of the Sikh Gurus and learning Gurmukhi.
 With Guru Gobind Singh’s name widely respected throughout Northern India, Nand Lal decided to meet him.
 Leaving his family behind in Multan, he set out for Anandpur around 1689.

 He lived in a small house and did not visit the Guru himself, believing that if his poetry had true value, the Guru would call for him.
 Instead, he wrote a Persian poem expressing his deep longing to meet the Guru and sent it to him.
 The poem spoke of his restless heart and overflowing love.
 However, Guru Gobind Singh remained silent, expecting Nand Lal to come on his own.
 After a few days, Nand Lal wrote another poem with even greater intensity, describing his pain as fire consuming wood.
 He lamented that not only he but the whole world seemed to be burning in this flame of love.

 Eventually, the Guru invited Nand Lal to meet him.
 At 23 years old, Guru Gobind Singh had an extraordinary presence.
 When Nand Lal saw him for the first time, he was overwhelmed by the Guru’s radiance and grandeur.
 He immediately praised the Guru, calling him the prince of heaven and the king of all beauties.
 Deeply moved, he composed another poem on the spot, declaring that the glories of heaven and earth were nothing compared to a single strand of the Guru’s hair,Recognizing Nand Lal’s talent and devotion, Guru Gobind Singh admitted him to his court as the topmost poet.
 One day, Nand Lal presented a collection of his poems to the Guru, calling it Bandgi Nama (The Book of Homage).
 The Guru renamed it Zindgi Nama (The Book of Life), stating that the poetry was so deeply spiritual that it was not just about devotion but the essence of life itself.